-Fan Themed Games
+Event: Fan Themed Games

-13:30-14:45 ET Thursday 23rd October
+Thursday, October 23rd from 13:30 to 14:45 (ET).

 Take a break from panels and join us for some "fan games."
 This session offers a series of lighthearted games inspired by popular fandoms.
 We're testing our knowledge, creativity, and quick thinking to celebrate fan culture and studies collectively!